The impact of disengaged staff is often seen as nothing more than a turnover figure.

 Employee turnover is a normal part of the business cycle.
-Bernadette Kenny reported in Forbes magazine that any rate below 15 percent per year was considered normal and healthy.
-If your rate starts to creep above this, then beyond the monetary requirements of finding new staff, there are a number of ways your HR team and broader organisation can be impacted.
+Any rate below 15% per year is considered by most to be normal and healthy.
+If your rate starts to creep above this, then beyond the monetary requirements of finding new staff, there are a number of ways your HR team and broader business can be impacted.

 1. Time wasted